Financial issues to discuss with your family

 It’s possible to gift tax efficiently during your lifetime using various allowances and exemptions.
 Examples include:

-• You can also make small gifts of up to £250 per person per tax year;
+• Making small gifts of up to £250 per person per tax year;

-• You may make further tax-free gifts such as potentially exempt transfers (PETs), which become exempt from IHT if you live for at least a further seven years after making the gift.
+• Making further tax-free gifts such as potentially exempt transfers (PETs), which become exempt from IHT if you live for at least a further seven years after making the gift.

 3. Power of attorney

 Dealing with a deterioration in mental capacity can be particularly tough on your family.
-If you are no longer capable of making decisions for yourself, you’ll want to ensure someone you trust is legally in this position.
+If you’re no longer capable of making decisions for yourself, you’ll want to ensure someone you trust is legally in this position.

 You can put in place a power of attorney, which is a legal document enabling you to name one or more people to look after your affairs if you lose capacity.